University of Pennsylvania Stuart Weitzman School of Design

-The University of Pennsylvania Stuart Weitzman School of Design is the design school of the University of Pennsylvania, a private research university in Philadelphia.
+The University of Pennsylvania Stuart Weitzman School of Design is the design school of the University of Pennsylvania, a private Ivy League research university in Philadelphia.
 It offers degrees in architecture, landscape architecture, city and regional planning, historic preservation, and fine arts, as well as several dual degrees with other graduate schools at the University of Pennsylvania.
 Formerly known as PennDesign, it was renamed in 2019 after Stuart Weitzman donated an undisclosed sum.